Dartmouth and Torbay Railway: Later history

 The line was worked and operated from the outset by the South Devon Railway, and it was leased to them in perpetuity from 1 January 1866.
 After that time the company was a financial entity only until 1872, when it was formally absorbed into the SDR.

 Brixham Road station was a poor facility for the important fishing town of Brixham, and an independent company, the Torbay and Brixham Railway constructed a short line to directly serve Brixham.
 It opened on 28 February 1868 to passengers, goods traffic being handled from 1 May 1868.
 The line was 2 miles and 6 chains (3.3 km) long, and joined the Dartmouth and Torbay Railway at Brixham Road station, which was renamed Churston from the day of opening of that line.

 On 1 February 1876 the South Devon Railway amalgamated with the Great Western Railway and the Bristol and Exeter Railway, forming the new Great Western Railway.
 As the Dartmouth line was then part of the SDR, it became a part of the GWR.

 In 1888, agreement was finally obtained between the GWR, the harbour commissioners and Dartmouth Borough Council for the completion of the GWR's portion of the new Dartmouth Embankment and the building of a new station.

-The West of England lines of the GWR, including the lines of the former Dartmouth and Torbay Railway, were converted from the original broad gauge of 7 ft 0¼in to what was now standard gauge, 4 ft 8½in in a huge engineering project over a single weekend, from 20 May 1892 and 23 May 1892.
+The West of England lines of the GWR, including the lines of the former Dartmouth and Torbay Railway, were converted from the original broad gauge of to what was now standard gauge, in a huge engineering project over a single weekend, from 20 May 1892 and 23 May 1892.

 The tunnel at Oil Cove, south of Torquay, was opened out in 1910.
 It was replaced by the bridge that carries Torbay Road.

 The two wooden viaducts, Longwood and Noss, a short distance north of Kingswear, were abolished and the line deviated to by-pass them in 1921.
 In 1928 the timber viaduct at Waterhead Creek was replaced by a double track concrete and steel bridge.
 After that, it was no longer necessary to change locomotives at Paignton, as the largest locomotives could continue to Kingswear, including those hauling the prestigious Torbay Express.
 This included the GWR 6000 Class or "King" class.

 On 1 November 1972 the line between Goodrington Sands and Kingswear was transferred to private ownership and operated as a heritage railway.